jorge-ramirez-upm/RepTate/RepTate/docs/source/manual/Applications/MWD/Tutorial/tutorialGUIMWD.rst

         :align: center
         :alt: Move bin edge

 #.
-To save the discretized molecular weight, click the |piggy| button.
+To save the discretized molecular weight, click the |th_save| button.

     The output file contains a header with the moments  :math:`M_n`, :math:`M_w` and the `PDI`, and two columns.
     The first column is the molecular weight :math:`M_{w,i}` as indicated by the grey tick marks,